InvadingOctopus/octopuskit/Documentation/Tips & Troubleshooting.md

 #### Scene, subscene or node not receiving input events?
 - Check its `isUserInteractionEnabled` property.

+## Tips & Tricks

+- Customize the logging system at the earliest point during application launch, e.g. in the `AppDelegate`'s `application(_:didFinishLaunchingWithOptions:)` method.

+    > Set the formatting to your preference:

+    > ```swift
+    OKLog.printEmptyLineBetweenFrames
+    OKLog.printTextOnSecondLine
+    OKLog.printEmptyLineBetweenEntries
+    OKLog.printAsCSV
+    OKLog.csvDelimiter
+    ```

+    > Disable unwanted logs to reduce clutter and improve performance:

+    > ```swift
+    OctopusKit.logForDebug.isDisabled = true
+    OctopusKit.logForTips.isDisabled  = true
+    ```

+    > Set [Conditional Compilation Flags](#conditional-compilation-flags--debugging-aids) to enable extra logging, such as player input events and physics collisions.

+    > Advanced: You may modify the `OKLog` and `OKLogEntry` code to emit entries for a different system, such as Apple's [Unified Logging (`os_log`)](https://developer.apple.com/documentation/os/logging) or [SwiftLog](https://github.com/apple/swift-log/).

+* Advanced: Including the OctopusKit code in your main project (instead of as a package dependency) *may* provide the benefits of [Whole Module Optimization.](https://swift.org/blog/whole-module-optimizations/)

 ## Best Practices

 - In most cases, try to access the object hierarchy from the "bottom up" instead of "top down."

 	> TODO: Example

-## Tips & Tricks

-* Advanced: Including the OctopusKit code in your main project (instead of as a package dependency) *may* provide the benefits of [Whole Module Optimization.](https://swift.org/blog/whole-module-optimizations/)

 ## Pitfalls & Gotchas